 - Add the Burrata - Using your hands, tear pieces of the burrata and arrange evenly on top of the salad.

 - Add the Balsamic Reduction (also known as a balsamic glaze) and Seasoning - Drizzle the balsamic reduction in a zig-zag pattern across the salad.
 Then, season with finishing salt and a few cracks of freshly cracked black pepper.

 - Enjoy - Serve the salad immediately.

-Hint: Once assembled, the salad will be beautifully adorned with the fresh, summery ingredients.
-This salad is hearty and goes well with toasted focaccia and a glass of white wine or an Aperol Spritz.
+Pro tip - Once assembled, the salad will be beautifully adorned with the fresh, summery ingredients.
+It goes well with toasted focaccia and a glass of white wine or an Aperol Spritz.

 This tomato burrata salad is best served fresh.
 However, sometimes we make more than we need to and need to store leftovers.
 Store the leftovers in an air-tight container in the refrigerator.
 Enjoy within the next day so the arugula will still be crisp and the toppings remain intact.

 If you loved Peach Arugula Salad with Prosciutto and Burrata, please rate and comment below!